 If you’re looking for educational content specific to certain genres, then HeartBeast is the way to go.
 Every so often, a new genre is picked upon which a complete course is made.
-Right now the focus is on Hack-n-Slash, but there’s also Platformers, RPGs and other general videos that teach useful skills.
+Right now the focus is on Hack-n-Slash, but there are also Platformers, RPGs and other general videos that teach useful skills.

 Incidentally, it’s important to point out that these really are fleshed out courses.
 That means everything from boss fights to music, to enemy AI, dialogue, art and graphics, coding, and everything in between.
 So if you prefer to have on a resource to learn from that’s more linear and targeted, this is where you should go.

 You can find the HeartBeast YouTube Channel here.